umdevelopera/um-polylang/readme.txt

 Download ZIP file from Google Drive.
 You can find download links here: https://github.com/umdevelopera/um-polylang

 == Changelog ==

+= 1.3.1: February 27, 2026 =

+* Bugfixes:

+  - Fixed translation of fields with HTML code.
+  - Fixed sanitizing of the translated profile tab.

 = 1.3.0: December 25, 2025 =